 top of page

-• Evaluating Cyber Policy Reform: Dr Greg Austin will speak at the Australian Cyber Security Conference in Canberra (20-22 March 2023) on this theme.
-Here is a synopsis.
+Dr Greg Austin delivered a presentation at the Australian Cyber Security Conference in Canberra (20-22 March 2023) on this theme.
+Here is a synopsis of the presentation and his SCG Discussion Paper on the same subject

 As the Australian government launches yet another cyber security strategy, it would be timely to debate the benchmarks by which the new policies and their implementation can be evaluated.
 This session will explore three factors that can be central to such efforts -- a sense of urgency, a commitment to coherence, and investment of political capital for comprehensive (in-depth) reform.
 All three elements depend on shared leadership by governments, industry, and community actors (especially educators).
 These three elements were not as visible in the past six years of implementation by the leaders responsible as they needed to be.